NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 #### 1.2.2 Daugherboard (CM4) Overview
-This section is reserved for future use
+This section is reserved for potential future use, however currently there is no plans to make a CM4 compatible daughterboard due to power and thermal constraints.

 #### 1.2.3 Storage Selection
 There is multiple choices of storage selection you can choose, we are still confirming the media we plan to ship with as standard, currently it is most likely an SD Card.

+We recommend that on the CM3 that the Lite variant is used with an SD card so that the storage size is at least 8GB, if EMMC is used we recommend the CM3+ 8GB Variant.

 ##### 1.2.3.1 EMMC storage
 Depending on the Compute Module 3+ used you can have up to 32GB of EMMC storage onboard.
 EMMC storage has the advantage of being soldered onto the board, however is a longer process to re-flash and if damaged is not user replaceable.